pqcee/qiskit_quicscript_translator/README.md

 ## Acknowledgements

 The code base for this repo was referenced from [qiskit-pqcee-provider](https://github.com/pqcee/qiskit-pqcee-provider) repo.
-Credits to [@sdcioc](https://github.com/sdcioc) and for [qiskit-pqcee-provider](https://github.com/pqcee/qiskit-pqcee-provider).
+Credits to [@sdcioc](https://github.com/sdcioc) for [qiskit-pqcee-provider](https://github.com/pqcee/qiskit-pqcee-provider).